SamarthShah-001/Intelligent-loan-assessment-system-using--Python/README.md

 I built this Machine Learning application to help automate loan approval decisions.
 Think of it as a helpful assistant that looks at things like your income, credit history, and education, then predicts whether your loan would likely be approved or rejected.
 No more waiting around wondering!

-The brain behind this system is a **Random Forest Classifier** - a fancy way of saying it's pretty darn accurate at making these predictions.
+The brain behind this system is a **Random Forest Classifier** - a fancy way of saying it's pretty accurate at making these predictions.
 And the best part?
 You can test it out yourself using a simple command-line interface.
 No complicated setup needed!

 ## ✨ Features